2026: Ten Most Expensive Cars Sold at Public Auction

 2003 Ferrari Enzo

-The most expensive car sold in the Broad Arrow Amelia Island 2026 classic car auction was a 2003 Ferrari Enzo that achieved $15,185,000.
+The most expensive car sold at the Broad Arrow Amelia Island 2026 classic car auction was a 2003 Ferrari Enzo that achieved $15,185,000.
 This was the second-highest price ever paid for an Enzo at auction — the model record remains the $17,875,000 paid at Mecum Kissimmee 2026.

 This 2003 Ferrari Enzo is a rare Nero DS car and thus far the only black Enzo to sell for over $5 million at auction.
 It was a single-owner US specification Enzo with only 450 miles on the clock.